bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 ## Saving the story

-A Danish anon known as [[Sarafan]] followed the threads in real time as the story unfolded, and worked tirelessly to save the story for future generations.
+A (non)Danish anon known as [[Sarafan]] followed the threads in real time as the story unfolded, and worked tirelessly to save the story for future generations.

 The threads were documented in real time on [[Wikichan]], where it was dubbed "Damaged Goods".
 However after a server crash, all of the fanart was lost and the story was almost lost forever.
 Thankfully, [[Shii]] managed to save the entirety of the wikipages beforehand.

 ## Remastering Project

 The original threads were uploaded to temporary download sites where they were soon lost, but Sarafan had a long-lost archive with everything in it up his sleeve, which we saved 2 days before Megaupload's infamous takedown.
+[Sarafan still remembers](http://www.mediafire.com/?9fu3d4v06vgr26n)

 With the discovery of the original threads that Sarafan transcribed the story from, we can fill in the blanks as to exactly who and what Nurse-kun was replying to.
 These had previously been omitted, due to Wikichan's mad rush to winnow out the story from the trolling.